 Contain Japanese text for all the strings except

-If your Java code refers to
+If your Java-based code refers to

-R.string.title, here is what will
+R.string.title, here is what

-happen at runtime:
+happens at runtime:

 title in the

 because no such string is included in that file, Android falls back to the

 If multiple resource files match a device's configuration, Android follows a set of rules in deciding which file to use.
 Among the qualifiers that can be specified in a resource directory name, locale almost always takes precedence.

 Assume that an app includes a default set of graphics and two other sets of graphics, each optimized for a different device setup: